Updated: July 20, 2022

 The risk factors account for the higher yield on mortgage-backed securities and the rate spread between Treasury bonds and mortgages, but the interest rate trends on Treasury bonds can be used to roughly predict the rate trends for fixed-rate mortgages.

-In summary, by following the 10-year Treasury yield, you gain a bellwether for where fixed mortgages rates will go.
+Though the two do not move in lock step, by following the movement of the 10-year Treasury yield, one can gain a sense of which direction fixed mortgages rates will go.

 Stay Abreast of Economic Trends with MCT